 Or maybe he’s the one who fell off.

-The life he thought he’d have didn’t pan out—and now he’s circling back to see where you ended up.
+His business failed… his new relationship crashed… the life he thought he’d have didn’t pan out—and now he’s circling back to see where you ended up.

-If you’re doing well, don’t be surprised if he hits you with fake flattery like: “Damn, I should’ve kept you around,” or “You were always so smart.”
+If you’re doing well, don’t be surprised if he hits you with fake flattery like: “Damn, I should’ve kept you around,”or “You were always so smart.”

-He’s not proud of you, he’s keeping tabs.
+He’s not actually proud of you.

-5. He Can’t Stand Seeing You Thrive
+5. He Can’t Stand Seeing You Doing Well

 Sometimes the cruelest reason an ex comes back is because he can’t stand to see you doing fine without him.